 If you try to view tempered glass in sunlight with a polarized pair of sunglasses, you will see lines stretching across its surface (and sometimes dark shady spots) – which is a good indicator that the glass is toughened.
 These are formed during the tempering process.
 Try this method first on a glass that you already know is heat safe: a Pyrex measuring cup or glass dish for instance that’s marked microwave safe.
 You should notice the wavy lines I’m taking about.

 Note though that even glass that is heat tempered is not guaranteed against breaking or cracking.
 Two of the most common causes of glass breaking due to the heat from a candle flame is first, a wick that is not centered and allowed to get too close to the side, and second is a flame that gets too close to the bottom.

 - Fill the shot glass with enough water before adding the oil.
 In a traditional wax candle, if the flame reaches the bottom of the container, too much heat may be concentrated at the base of the wick which could cause the glass to crack.
 Water in an oil burning candle will prevent that from happening because the flame never gets lower than the surface of the water.
 Along with the water, my DIY wicks (which I’ll post tomorrow) has a binder clip that surrounds 2 metal posts.
 This design acts as an additional safety precaution to keep the heat from reaching the bottom of the wick/glass – however the water level will snuff out the flame before that happens.

 - Centre the wick in the glass!
 The binder clip will help you do this because it is oblong on the bottom which will help you place it better centred than if you use a store bought wick (which tends to be very small and circular).

-- Keep the candle away from anything flammable (I rolled up my roman shades for instance to keep them out of the way).
+- Keep open flames from anything flammable (I rolled up my roman shades for instance to keep them out of the way).